iqtree/iqtree.github.io/doc/Tutorial.md

     iqtree -s example.phy -q example.partitions -m GTR+I+G

 Note that using RAxML-style partition file, all partitions will use the same rate heterogeneity model given in `-m` option (`+I+G` in this example).
-If you want to specify, say, `+G` for the first partition and `+I+G` for the second partition, then you need to create a NEXUS file which is more flexible.
+If you want to specify, say, `+G` for the first partition and `+I+G` for the second partition, then you need to create the more flexible NEXUS partition file.
 This file contains a  `SETS` block with
  `CharSet` and  `CharPartition` commands to specify individual genes and the partition, respectively.
 For example: